Learn-Django-React/django-react-heroku-s3/README.md

 Django and React starter app configured for Heroku and S3.
 Tutorials and docs on [learndjangoreact.com](https://learndjangoreact.com).
-Follow [@jfornear](https://twitter.com/jfornear) for major updates.
+Follow [@jfornear](https://twitter.com/jfornear) for updates.

 ### Installation